sarsamurmu/reboost/docs/plugin-api.md

 Used to transform the JavaScript AST.

-The first argument is the babel generated AST of the code.
+The first parameter is the babel generated AST of the code.
-The second argument is an object which includes two properties -
+The second parameter is an object which includes two properties -
 - `traverse` - Babel's [`traverse` function](https://babeljs.io/docs/en/babel-traverse)
 - `types` - Babel's [`types`](https://babeljs.io/docs/en/babel-types)

-The third argument is the absolute path to the file from which the AST is generated.
+The third parameter is the absolute path to the file from which the AST is generated.

 ### Plugin Context
 The plugin context holds some useful data/functions, which can help you in different hooks.